sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 ### Techniques not covered in the workshop

 From our experience, the most common application of RNA-seq is still to perform a "differential expression" in order to identify genes, and eventually pathways, that are altered between a set of biological conditions.
 Therefore we will concentrate on this task in the workshop.
 We will also be considering *bulk* RNA-seq only. i.e. where our biological sample may be comprised of a pool of heterogeneous cells.
-Single-cell approaches are becoming more popular, and although there are some similiarities in how these data are processed, a different downstream analysis approach is required.
+Single-cell approaches are becoming more popular, and although there are some similarities in how these data are processed, a different downstream analysis approach is required.

 The Galaxy Training Network provides materials on single-cell analysis, and other applications not covered in this workshop.